This chapter outlines the main issues involved in the criminal exploitation of adults by organised crime groups.

 - the prevention of threats by gangs / groups being carried out against the victim’s family or friends.

 4. Vulnerability Factors

 - previous experience of neglect, physical and / or sexual abuse, either as a child or adult;

-- unsafe or unstable home or homelessness now or in the past (this may be due to domestic violence, parental substance misuse, mental health issues or criminality);
+- unsafe or unstable home or homelessness now or in the past (this may be due to domestic abuse, parental substance misuse, mental health issues or criminality);

 - social isolation or difficulties in forming friendships or relationships;

 - no / lack of stable or regular income;

 - physical or learning disabilities;

 - mental health or substance misuse issues – Class A drug users are often targeted as their lifestyles leave them vulnerable to exploitation, particularly in relation to gangs taking over their accommodation (see Cuckooing chapter);

 - history of being in care (particularly those in residential care or with an unsettled care history).

 5. Risk Indicators